 I think everything that has been said is great, and I love what Christina and Olivia said especially.

-I love when a man asks if he can kiss me.
+I like when a man asks if he can kiss me.
 It gives me agency, and I get to say yes if I'm feeling it, which feels like a gift I'm giving...

 Plus, just because a kiss doesn't happen doesn't mean she isn't into him.
-Kissing is pretty intimate, for some more than others, and she might just not be ready to kiss but could be still wanting to explore the connection with him.
+Kissing is pretty intimate, for some more than others, and she might just not be ready to kiss but could be still wanting to explore the connection.

 I have a friend who finds kissing more intimate than sex, for example.